hashicorp/vault-client-go/docs/Auth.md

 	}
 	client.SetToken("my-token")

-	role :=  // string | The name of the role as it should appear in Vault.
+	role := "role_example" // string | The name of the role as it should appear in Vault.

 	resp, err := client.Auth.DeleteAuthAlicloudRoleRole(context.Background(), role)
 	if err != nil {
 		log.Fatal(err)